mstcroix/WorldCompensationSystem/arch/networking/README.md

 Network *Growth*: Organic.
 It grows as needed, based on demand an resource availability (value cannot be created out of nothing)

-### Trust

-Trust is build up organically
-Usually only on direct peer/to/peer basis (or reputation based) (You only need to “know” someone to get started) or create (“produce”) something of value to exchange in the network

-Turing complete: read tape of Blockchained-ledgers State storage: Single
-Root hash (Merkle tree)

 ### Discovery

 #### 2-Way (P2P)-Messaging